MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-ref-guide.md

 - runtime_blocked_hosts
 - toolbar_state

-These are the keys which are allowed at an update URL scope:
+The following keys are allowed at an update URL scope:

 - blocked_permissions
-- installation_mode  - only `"blocked"`, `"allowed"` or `"removed"` are the valid values in this scope.
+- installation_mode  - only `"blocked"`, `"allowed"`, or `"removed"` are the valid values in this scope.

 ## Configure using a JSON string in Windows Group Policy Editor

 The steps to use the extension settings policy using GPO assume that you've already imported the ADM/ADMX for Microsoft Edge Policies.

-1. Open the group policy editor and go to go to **Microsoft Edge > Extensions > Configure extension management setting policy**.
+1. Open the group policy editor and go to **Microsoft Edge > Extensions > Configure extension management setting policy**.
-2. Enable the policy and enter its compact JavaScript Object Notation (JSON) data in the text box as a single line with no line breaks.
+2. Enable the policy and enter its compact JavaScript Object Notation (JSON) data in the text box as a single line without line breaks.
 3. To validate the policy and compact it into a single line, use a JSON compression tool.

 ### Properly format JSON for the extension settings policy

-You need to understand the two parts to this policy — the default scope and the individual scope.
+You need to understand the two parts to this policy—the default scope and the individual scope.
 The default scope is a catch-all for extensions without their own scope.
 The individual scope is applied to that extension only.

 The default scope is identified by the asterisk (*).
 The next example defines a default scope and an individual extension scope.